zlfn/Razerblade2020-Hackintosh/README.md

 EFI folder based on [steelbrain's hackintosh guide](https://github.com/steelbrain/razer-blade-17-pro-2020-hackintosh) ;)<br>
 (I modified little bit that repository for bigsur)

-sorry for awkard English!
-If you good at Korean, plz read korean guide instead (작성중이니까 기다려주세여) lol
+sorry for awkward English!
+If you are good at Korean, plz read korean guide instead (작성중이니까 기다려주세여) lol

 ## Supplies
 * your RazerBlade 2020 (It doesn't matter if it's base or advanced or pro)